 It’s simple: If you want true friends in your life, become one first by practicing and imbibing all these signs of a true friend in yourself for your existing friends.

-5 Quotes that will help you to identify the symbols of friendship in life:
+5 Quotes that will help you to identify a true friend in life:

 - “A true friend is someone who thinks that you are a good egg even though he knows that you are slightly cracked.” — Bernard Meltzer